missing233/nokia-keygen/Readme.md

 ```
 ritool set OperatorID AXTEL
 ```
-Is possible to brand the modem for Mexico's Axtel.
+It's possible to brand the modem for Mexico's Axtel.
 To force the modem to reconfigure after a change a factory reset is necessary.
 To do so press the shortest button on the back for at least 10 seconds while it is powered on.